johyexson/Churn_Analysis/README.md

 ![](Insight_3.png)

 # Summary of Findings
-- The overall churn rate of customers is 26.54% showing that the company has lost a significant portion of its customers
+- The overall churn rate of customers is 26.54% with the total number of churned customers being 1869 showing that the company has lost a significant portion of its customers
 - The difference between male and female customer churn is quite minimal which signifies that it might not necessarily be a factor driving churn
 - Longer tenures are associated with lower churn rates as customers that have been with the company for less than a year have the highest churn rate
 - The most preferred payment method by churned customers is bank withdrawal indicating that there could be issues regarding service dissatisfaction